Synthesis of discrete-continuous quantum circuits with multimodal diffusion models: Experiments

 \paragraph{Training dataset} Using CUDA-Q~\cite{cudaq}, we generate a training dataset of random 3 to 5 qubit circuits.
 To that end, we uniformly sample 4 to 32 gates from the gate set $\brek{\mathrm{h},\mathrm{cx},\mathrm{ccx},\mathrm{swap},\mathrm{rx},\mathrm{ry},\mathrm{rz},\mathrm{cp}}$.
 The continuous parameters of the parameterized gates are also sampled uniformly on their support.
 The model used throughout this work is trained on a dataset of 63 million unitary-circuit pairs.

-\paragraph{Models, training and inference} The model presented here, named Circuit-Diffusion-Transformer (CirDiT), is based on the diffusion transformer architecture~\cite{peebles2023scalable}, and contains 257 million parameters.
-Training is performed on 16 NVIDIA A100 GPUs for $\sim500$k update steps, with an effective batch size of 2048.
-The training time is roughly 800 GPU hours.
-We use the \textit{Adam} optimizer ~\cite{kingma2014adam} together with a one-cycle learning rate strategy~\cite{smith2019super}.
+\paragraph{Models, training and inference} The model presented here, named Circuit-Diffusion-Transformer (CirDiT), is based on the diffusion transformer architecture~\cite{peebles2023scalable}, and contains 150 million parameters, for details see \cref{sec:app_model_arch}.
+Training is performed on 16 NVIDIA A100 GPUs for a preset number of $\sim$800k update steps, with an effective batch size of 2048.
+The effective training time is roughly 700 single GPU hours.
+We use the \textit{Adam} optimizer~\cite{kingma2014adam} together with a one-cycle learning rate strategy~\cite{smith2019super}.
 We use a learned linear noise schedule for the discrete mode (see \cref{sec:learned_sched}) and a fixed schedule for the continuous mode.
-Once trained, we sample from the model using the CFG++~\cite{chung2024cfgPP} variant of DPM++2M~\cite{lu2022dpm} for 40 time steps.
+Once trained, we sample from the model using the CFG++~\cite{chung2024cfgPP} variant of the DPM++2M~\cite{lu2022dpm} solver for 40 time steps.